No one believes that kids are robots but I will show in this post that they are.

 When hungry, it is important for infants that they make a noise which leads an adult to supply food.
 It is not important that there is `something it is like’ for them to feel hungry.
 Simple heuristics explain actual behavior and apparent phenomenal experience in infants and animals.
 Those denying that would have to attribute phenomenal experience to spiders.
 And they would have to say that sugar-eating bacteria `want’ to climb the sugar gradient.

 Or they would need to conduct a difficult line-drawing exercise.
 They would need to discriminate similar organisms from each other.
 That is: two organism which have minor differences in cognitive abilities and yet major shifts in phenomenal experience.
 We may assume that the latter is a binary capacity.

 One may object here by asking why, if phenomenal experience is so expensive, adult humans have it.
 This is of course too large a question to be addressed here.
 The topic has been widely considered, with questions ranging from `[h]ow could a physical system such as a brain also be an experiencer’ [Chalmers(1997)] to `what good is consciousness?’.
 [Dretske(1997)]

 Adults are not so simple.
-Dretske, as cited above, asks why we would have phenomenal experience in relation to observation of sexually available members of the opposite sex, when the key fitness benefit would be derived from the mere knowledge that they were so.
-My claim is that if there is something it is like to know that, viz. pleasant and stimulating, then we could be more highly motivated to pursue the opportunity.
+Dretske asks why we have phenomenal experience in relation to observation of sexually available members of the opposite sex.
+The key fitness benefit would be derived from the mere knowledge that they were so.
+If there is something it is like to know that, viz. pleasant and stimulating, then we could be more highly motivated to pursue the opportunity.
 Analogs of that argument may be run across all pleasurable activities.
 The same goes for unpleasant experiences.